EOFY checklist for Australian investors

 You could turn to your broker or fund manager for this information, and if you only own investments through a single entity that makes it easy.
 But for investors who trade across multiple brokers, or who also own unlisted investments, it’s best to consult Australia’s share registries (Link Market Services, Computershare and Boardroom being the most common) for records of the investments you own.

 Once you have this information, you’ll need to put it together in one place.
 While some investors build a spreadsheet to do this, it is much easier to use Sharesight to track all your investments in a single place.
-If you don’t have a Sharesight account, take a second to sign-up for a FREE account now before finishing this article.
+If you don’t have a Sharesight account, take a second to sign up for a free account before finishing this article.

 Paint your financial picture

-Now you need to understand your income and capital gains made on your investments during the current financial year.
+Once you’re tracking all your investments in one place, you will need to establish the income and capital gains made on your investments during the current financial year.

-Share dividend and fund distributions are often a significant stream of income for Australian investors, particularly among self-funded retirees.
-Records of the income paid is available by running Sharesight’s taxable income report.
-Once you have this information, you can easily calculate the total income received from dividends and distributions.
+Share dividend and fund distributions are a good place to start.
+Records of the income you received during the financial year can be found by running Sharesight’s taxable income report.
+Once you have this information, you can easily calculate your total income from dividends and distributions.

 Have you sold investments this financial year?
-There are capital gains tax implications if you realised capital gains or losses on the sales.
-To find out, you’ll need to find the cost price of any investments sold, and the price / quantity sold during the year from the broker or fund manager involved.
+If so, there will likely be capital gains tax implications.
+To calculate the capital gains tax on the sale of a parcel of shares, you’ll need to find out the cost price of the shares sold, and the sale price/quantity sold in any trades you made during the financial year.
+You can find this information from the broker or fund manager you used to make the trades.

-Calculating the capital gains on investments from this point is where it starts getting more difficult, as Australia permits multiple methods to calculate capital gains tax on shares.
-Using different sale allocation methods such as first-in first-out (FIFO) and last-in first-out (LIFO), for example, can impact the cost price of the shares sold (and thus the capital gain made) if multiple parcels of shares were purchased over time at different prices.
+It’s also important to note that Australia permits multiple methods to calculate capital gains tax on shares.
+Using different sale allocation methods such as first-in-first-out, highest-in-first-out and last-in-first-out can impact the cost price of the shares sold (and thus the capital gain made) if multiple parcels of shares were purchased throughout the financial year at different prices.

 Fortunately, Sharesight’s capital gains tax report makes it easy to calculate capital gains and losses on investments sold during the year.
 Built to ATO rules, the capital gains tax report allows investors to calculate the optimum sale allocation method for each holding sold for their individual tax position.